ArutneV/wp-ftp-manager/README.md

-# wp-ftp-manager
+# Wordpress FTP Manager
 A Simple CRUD for managing FTP account information.

+##Installation

+Coming Soon

+##How to use

+Coming Soon